Cheyenne Frontier Days: PRCA ProRodeo

-In 2014, Cheyenne Frontier Days received the Professional Rodeo Cowboys Association (PRCA) Large Outdoor Rodeo of the Year award for the 16th total and 11th consecutive time.
-Frontier Days runs nine days with more sections of bull riding, saddle and bareback bronc riding than any other rodeo.
+Cheyenne Frontier Days runs ten days with more sections of bull riding, saddle and bareback bronc riding than any other rodeo.
 The rodeo is also known for its large number of participants.
 All events are performed each day.
 The rodeo draws many of the sport's top competitors due to its more than $1 million in cash and prizes available.

 Frontier Days delivers three types of competition: roughstock events, timed events, and racing on the track.
 Roughstock events include bull riding, bareback bronc riding, saddle bronc riding, rookie saddle bronc riding, and women's ranch bronc riding.
 Timed events include steer wrestling, team roping, tie-down roping, and women's breakaway roping & barrel racing.
 Tie-down roping includes calf roping, steer roping, and senior steer roping.
 Some of the timed events are shown during slack.
 After all of the events are concluded, there is an all-around champion winner.